DigitalGlobe/mltools/examples/polygon_classify_cnn/README.md

 #### Two-phase Training

 After this round of training the model produces over 90% precision and recall when tested on *balanced* classes.
 Testing this model on data that is representative of the original data brings the precision down to around 72%, indicating an unacceptably high rate of non-pool chips being classified as having pools.
-To see these results for yourself, create balanced and unbalanced test data by completing the steps below, then use that data in steps 2-5 in [testing the network](#testing-the-network).
+To see these results for yourself, create balanced and unbalanced test data by completing the steps below, then use that data to complete steps 2-5 in [testing the network](#testing-the-network).

         # make balanced test data
         >> x_balance_test, y_balance_test = data_generator.next()